sendwithus/docs/v1/customers.md

 * replace existing attributes with new values
 * add any new attributes to the Customer

 Merge operations will never remove attributes from a Customer.
+Note that customer data can only be simple data types like strings and integers.

 `POST /customers`